Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsrds.md

     "name": "awsrds",
     "run_type": "exe"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "CreateInstance",
-      "description": "This step attemps to create a MySQL RDS instance."
+    "description": "This step attempts to create a MySQL RDS instance."
-    },
-    {
+  }, {
     "check_logical_name": "PingInstance",
-      "description": "This step attemps to ping the RDS instance created in a previous step."
+    "description": "This step attempts to ping the RDS instance created in a previous step."
-    },
-    {
+  }, {
     "check_logical_name": "DestroyInstance",
-      "description": "This step attemps to destory the RDS instance created in a previous step."
+    "description": "This step attempts to destory the RDS instance created in a previous step."
-    }
-  ]
+  }]
 }
 ```